 Our Internet Guide for Low & Fixed Incomes will help individuals and families:

 - Understand how the Lifeline and Emergency Broadband Benefit programs work, check eligibility, and how to apply

 - Find low-income internet assistance programs from ISPs

 - Connect with nonprofit organizations that provide affordable internet options and free computers

 We live in a digital world, and no one should have to go without access to communications technology like phones, televisions, personal computers, and especially the internet.
-Luckily, there are programs from the government, internet services providers, and nonprofits that are working to close the digital divide by providing resources and access to low-income internet for families and individuals.
+Luckily, there are programs from the government, internet service providers, and nonprofits that are working to close the digital divide by providing resources and access to low-income internet for families and individuals.
 In this guide you’ll find:

 Lifeline Support for Affordable Internet

 Lifeline is a program from the FCC that makes communications services accessible and affordable for low-income consumers.
 Lifeline offers a monthly discount on internet or telephone services from participating providers.